EPPS21: A global QCD analysis of nuclear PDFs: Acknowledgments

 \section{Acknowledgments}

 We acknowledge financial support from the Academy of Finland Projects 297058 \& 330448 (K.J.E.), and 308301 (H.P.), Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022), European Union ERDF, the “María de Maeztu” Units of Excellence program MDM-2016-0692 and the Spanish Research State Agency, European Research Council project ERC-2018-ADG-835105 YoctoLHC.
 The Finnish IT Center for Science (CSC) is acknowledged for the computing time through the Project jyy2580.
+This research was funded as a part of the Center of Excellence in Quark Matter of the Academy of Finland (project 346325).